Russia launches pre-dawn air raid on Kyiv, killing at least 1; Moscow attacked by drones

 It was the second reported an attack on Moscow, after authorities said two drones targeted the Kremlin earlier this month in what was labeled an attempt on President Vladimir Putin's life.

-In the attacks overnight on Kyiv, one person died and three were injured when a high-rise building in the Holosiiv district caught fire.
-It was not immediately clear what caused the blaze but frequently the falling debris from drones being hit and the interceptor missiles have caused damage on the ground.
+In the attacks overnight on Kyiv, one person died and seven were injured, according to the municipal military administration.
+A high-rise building in the Holosiiv district caught fire after being hit by debris either from from drones being hit or interceptor missiles.

 The building’s upper two floors were destroyed, and there may be people under the rubble, the Kyiv Military Administration said.
 More than 20 people were evacuated.